Fingerings and movements

 The usability of inverted chords

-A chord progression could be much more economical concerning the movements by include inverted chords.
+A chord progression could be much more economical concerning the movements by including inverted chords.
 The pictures below illustrate the advantage of having the whole hand involved and by so having fingers "inside" the chord hand that are directly available then changing to the next chord.

-C chord with ring and index finger "stand by"
+C chord with ring and index finger "standby"

 Change to G/B with a small movement

-Change to F/C with a another small movement
+Change to F/C with another small movement

 The chord sequence in the three pictures above are C - G - F, but with alternative bass notes.
 By doing this you don’t have to “jump around” as you would otherwise.